bujdosox/MavenMarket_project_PowerBI/README.md

 -   Transforming data in Power Query editor in order to prepare analysis
 -   Creating data model in Model view

-        o   connecting data/fact tables (Transactions, Return data) to dimension/lookup tables based on common ID’s and date o   Date primary key in Calendar table can connect to stock_date foreign key and transaction_date foreign key in Transactions table.
-The latter one will be active and the previous one will be inactive relationship. o   organizing dimension tables above fact tables in order to vizualize filter flow from up to down and highliht the snowflake scema o   Setting one-to-many cardinality and one-way filters o   Connecting data tables to each other via shared dimension tables o   Hiding all foreign keys from Report view prevent to use them for filtering
+        o   Connecting data/fact tables (Transactions, Return data) to dimension/lookup tables (Customers, Products, Calendar, Stores, Regions) based on common ID’s and date o   Date primary key in Calendar table can connect to stock_date foreign key and transaction_date foreign key in Transactions table.
+The latter one will be active and the previous one will be inactive relationship. o   Organizing dimension tables above fact tables in order to vizualize filter flow from up to down and highliht the snowflake scema o   Setting one-to-many cardinality and one-way filter directions o   Connecting data tables to each other via shared dimension tables o   Hiding all foreign keys from Report view prevent to use them for filtering

 ![Maven Market_model](https://github.com/bujdosox/LEGO_project_PowerBI/assets/173184545/51049ee6-809b-4246-b5e2-11bd44b76535)

--   Create a separate table for measures in Table view + create DAX measures
+-   Creating separate table for measures + create DAX calculations in order to use them anywhere in the report, referenced by other DAX measures and provide more complex calculations.

         o       Total Transactions = COUNTROWS(Transactions)
         o       Total Returns = COUNTROWS(Return_Data)